MrJul/Estragonia/docs/toknow.md

 This is the technique used in the [GameMenu sample](../samples/GameMenu).

-If you prefer to disable this behavior and handle everything manually instead, set `AutoConvertUIActionToKeyDown` to `false` in the `JLeb.Estragonia.AvaloniaControl`.
+If you prefer to disable this behavior and handle everything manually instead, set `AutoConvertUIActionToKeyDown` to `false` in the `AvaloniaControl`.